 The Process Simplified

 Once your doctor has indicated you have cataracts and you have signed the cataract surgery consent forms the process begins.
 Donna receives the consent forms and then adds your first eye to the Sechelt hospital waitlist for cataract surgery.
-Your surgeon will continue to follow your health with regular 3 month or 6 month visits to monitor the cataract progression.
-Our waitlist can be lengthy, up to one year.
+Your surgeon will continue to follow your health with regular 3, 7 or 9 month visits to monitor the cataract progression.
+Our waitlist can be lengthy, exceeding one year.

 Donna will call you to arrange to come in for measurements approximately 6 months or less before you are due for surgery.
+At this point she will have a better idea of when your surgery will be.
 IF YOU WEAR CONTACT LENSES you must remove them prior to this measurement.
-For soft contact lenses at least 2 full days before and hard contact lenses at least 2 weeks prior to measurement.
+For soft contact lenses at least 5-7 full days before and hard contact lenses at least 2 weeks up to 6 weeks prior to measurement, confirm with the doctor.
 The contact lenses can change the shape of your eye and affect the accuracy of your measurements and in turn the vision you will have after surgery if they are not removed beforehand.
 You will be asked if you want to do basic or advanced measurements and to bring payment as either cash, cheque or debit card.

 Also please let Donna know if you have had any previous LASIK or Laser surgery to correct eye vision.
 This will change the type of calculations that will be needed to be done to compensate for the changes made to the natural shape of your eye.
 It is to your benefit it you can provide any information about your eyes PRIOR to the lasik surgery to help more accurately choose a lens to give you the best vision after surgery.